pulpgrinder/sic-transit/documentation.md

 The layout and content for these panels has intentionally been made very basic, to avoid distraction from the workings.
 In your own code, the panels can contain arbitrarily complex content (e.g., an entire screen for a mobile device).

-There's no problem having multple instances of Sic Transit on the same page.
+There's no problem having multple instances of SicTransit on the same page.

-Later we'll see how to generate panels dynamically or turn `divs` elsewhere on the page (such as the "loose divs"  at the bottom of the page) into Sic Transit panels and transfer them into a Sic Transit container.
+Later we'll see how to generate panels dynamically or turn `divs` elsewhere on the page (such as the "loose divs"  at the bottom left) into SicTransit panels and transfer them into a SicTransit container.

-Sic Transit does not have (or need) "teardown" or "destroy" methods -- instances of Sic Transit are removed by the normal JavaScript garbage collection process when the last reference to them disappears.
+SicTransit does not have (or need) "teardown" or "destroy" methods -- instances of Sic Transit are removed by the normal JavaScript garbage collection process when the last reference to them disappears.

 ## Public Methods

 ### `performTransition(args)`
-Transitions are the heart of Sic Transit.
+Transitions are the heart of SicTransit.
 There are over 50 transitions described below.

 #### `swipeInFromBottom, swipeOutToBottom, swipeInFromLeft, swipeOutToLeft, swipeInFromRight, swipeOutToRight, swipeInFromTop, swipeOutToTop`